 With DNS, all we need to know when we open web browsers are websites’ names.

-In this glossary entry, we’ll touch on some history and the basics of how a DNS query works.
+In this glossary entry, we’ll touch on some history and the basics of how a query for DNS works.
 Secondly, we’ll examine the four server types that conduct the lookup process.
 Finally, we’ll mention some advanced concepts and best practices.

 DNS background and basics